Originally published February 6, 2018, the first time we did the prompt Retirement.

 My last day at the Attorney General’s Office was June 5, 2007.
 That night I took a redeye flight to Boston to attend my 35th college reunion.
 As I walked around Cambridge over the next few days, I wasn’t sure if I was really retired or just on vacation.
 But when I got home on Sunday night, and didn’t have to go to work on Monday, or ever again, suddenly it became real.

-So now it’s been close to eleven years.
+So now it’s been close to eleven years [now in 2023 it’s been 16 years!].
 I have never once felt bored or thought I had “too much time on my hands,” as the Styx song says.
 And while I have continued to pay my State Bar dues every year – just in case – I don’t really see myself practicing law ever again.